96th Street station (IRT Broadway–Seventh Avenue Line): Current exits

 There are two sets of entrances and exits at the station.
 The main, ADA-accessible entrance is through a domed, glass-clad head house on the Broadway median between 95th and 96th Streets.
-According to the head house's designer Urbahn Architects, the structure "is a reinterpretation of the archetypal 19th Century train shed", with a vaulted roof made of titanium.
+According to its designer, Urbahn Architects, the structure "is a reinterpretation of the archetypal 19th Century train shed", with a vaulted titanium roof.
 Entrances are on both the 95th and 96th Street sides of the head house.
 Above each of the head house's entrances, the entrance's name plaque reads simply "96" in white letters upon glass, and light-up red circles containing the numbers "1", "2", and "3", the services of the IRT Broadway–Seventh Avenue Line.
 On the 96th Street side, there is a fare booth.

-The head house contains an artwork by Sigi Moeslinger and Masamichi Udagawa, entitled Bloemendaal.
+The head house contains an artwork by Sigi Moeslinger and Masamichi Udagawa titled Bloemendaal.
 The name recalls the historical name of the Bloomingdale neighborhood.
 The work consists of 180 stainless-steel flowers, each weighing 3 lb.
-The flowers are placed on seven ceiling beams 12 ft high, and they can shake slightly to give the impression of a "shimmering garden".
+The flowers are placed on seven ceiling beams 12 ft high and can shake slightly to give the impression of a "shimmering garden".

 There are two staircases each at the southeastern and southwestern corners of 94th Street and Broadway.
 There is a crossover within fare control at this end of the station.

 Former exits

 There were two staircases at the intersection of 96th Street and Broadway, one each at the southeastern and southwestern corners.
 Although fare control was at platform level (on the unused side platforms), there was a free cross-under at this end of the station upon entering the paid area.
-The staircases were closed when the head house was opened on April 5, 2010, but a part of the original cross-under inside the fare control still exists.
+The staircases closed when the head house opened on April 5, 2010, but part of the original cross-under remains inside the fare control.
 (Note: Google Maps Street View picture of the staircases in 2009.

 The same intersection in 2015.
 The staircases no longer exist.)

 There was a control house in the median of Broadway (now removed), which dated to the station's opening in 1904.
 It was built as one of several station houses on the original IRT; similar station houses were built at Bowling Green and 72nd, 103rd, and 116th Streets.